Totonyus/ydl_api_ng/readme.md

 ### Docker

-Simply reload the container, an updated is performed at launch
+Simply reload the container, an update is performed at launch

 ### Without docker